 - Limit processed foods and high sugar intake.
 Excess sugar is processed into LDL “bad” cholesterol by the liver.
 Read more about sugar and your health by clicking here: The Carbohydrate Controversy.

 - Reduce saturated and trans fats that are often found in red meats, fast food, fried foods, and bakery goods.
-Vegetable oil with added hydrogen makes trans fats, therefore any partially hydrogenated vegetable oils are very harmful our health, so much that the FDA recently banned the use of these oils in all foods made in U.S. distributed throughout restaurants and grocery stores.
+Vegetable oil with added hydrogen makes trans fats, therefore any partially hydrogenated vegetable oils are very harmful to our health, so much so that the FDA recently banned the use of these oils in all foods made in U.S. and distributed throughout restaurants and grocery stores.

 “Removing PHOs [partially hydrogenated Oils], the FDA notes, “could prevent thousands of heart attacks and deaths each year.”
 Trans fats are widely known to raise low-density lipoprotein (LDL) levels, lower high-density lipoprotein (HDL) cholesterol levels and increase an individual’s risk of developing heart disease, stroke and type 2 diabetes” (Subrata, 2018).

 2. Exercise: Exercise can actually increase HDL levels to protect your heart.
 Routine exercise, 150 minutes a week of moderate-intensity activity can reduce your cholesterol levels by pulling excess cholesterol circulating in the blood back to the liver to be made into bile for fat digestion or sent to the gut for excretion.
 Therefore, the more you move, the more cholesterol is removed from your arteries.
 Routine exercise also helps support a healthy weight and mind, which overall, helps balance cholesterol levels.